Share this

 For a hybrid approach to project management for your organization, look for a platform that can do both.
 It’s even better if there are ample integrations available, so you can really tailor your methodology with various platforms.

 The best path forward?
-Look for project management software that can support both project management philosophies.
+Look for project management software that can support both agile and waterfall project management philosophies.
 This way, you can alter your approach when it fits the project, whenever you want to.

 Share this